google/WebFundamentals/src/content/en/fundamentals/design-and-ui/ux-basics/index.md

 These are some real life examples of products that I have worked with in the past;

-* “To design a system to manage the treatment and followup care of patients with clubfoot”
+* To design a system to manage the treatment and followup care of patients with clubfoot.

-* “Create an app that simplifies complex financial systems and pare them down to the essentials”
+* Create an app that simplifies complex financial systems and pare them down to the essentials.

-* “Create an app that simplifies complex financial systems and pare them down to the essentials”
+* To design consistent mobile app across different platforms without sacrificing the brand.

 ### Updating your challenge statement

 Once you have written out several variations of the goal, present it to your team to get an agreed consensus.
 You may want to include a deadline in their too as this will help the team focus on the problem.
 So with the added an adjustments to the above could be;

-* “To design a system to manage the treatment and follow up care of children under the age of 2 with clubfoot for launch Q1 this year”
+* To design a system to manage the treatment and follow up care of children under the age of 2 with clubfoot for launch Q1 this year.
-* “Create a simple and easy to use financial app that allows you to buy and sell shares at the tap of the button without prior knowledge of the financial world, initial launch July 2017”
+* Create a simple and easy to use financial app that allows you to buy and sell shares at the tap of the button without prior knowledge of the financial world, initial launch July 2017.
-* “Produce a design guide that will be flexible across multiple platforms and positions the company's brand effectively on each platform by the end of this year”
+* Produce a design guide that will be flexible across multiple platforms and positions the company's brand effectively on each platform by the end of this year.

 When you have finalized your challenge statement you want it displayed in a place where it is prominent so that it can be seen while you work.
 You will need to refer back to it constantly, perhaps even updating or modifying it throughout your project.